gsklass/swDevPath/CurrentDirection.md

 * NEXT:
-  *write up a requirements document for a new and improved gdrive - this is NEXT
+  * Write up a requirements document for a new and improved gdrive - this is NEXT